“Just take the same core. We’ll do something different in the meta layer.”

 Popular Types of Meta Layer Monetization

-Each of them comes with its own advantages and purposes.
+Each meta layer comes with its own advantages and purposes.
 Sometimes, they even come combined.

-Let’s take a look at four different types of meta layer monetization.
+Let’s take a look at four common types of meta layers you can monetize.

 Collectible meta can fit with almost every type of core gameplay.
 In this type of meta, players can collect anything from stickers to characters and items.